babylon-runtime/babylon-runtime.github.io/index.md

 \_runtime, aka \_r, is a lightweight *&laquo;write less, do more&raquo;* [BabylonJS](https://www.babylonjs.com/) library.

-The purpose of \_r is to make BabylonJS much easier to use and maintain in the 3D workflow, for both artists and developpers.
+The purpose of \_r is to make BabylonJS much easier to use and maintain in the 3D workflow, for both artists and developers.

 ```javascript
 _r.patch([{